johnalam/tmsh2JSON/README.md

 USAGE:

 The script needs the tmsh shell as well as access to the bigip live configuration.
-To start using the script, you need to copy file to the /config directory on the Big-IP.
+To start using the script, you need to copy the "AS3_tmpl_export.tcl" file to the /config directory on the Big-IP.

 Once copied, you can add the script to the running Big-IP configuration from the bash sehll prompt like this: